eclab/grains/README.md

 - WonkyStuff's [GRAINS projects](https://github.com/wonkystuff/)
 - Ginkosynthese's original [GRAINS examples](https://www.ginkosynthese.com/grains-codes)

+## TARDY

+A short delay for digital signals.
+Takes up to 3 inputs and outputs each of them, delayed by a settable amount.
+Meant primarily to sync up drum triggers to line up with other things slowed by latency.

+Status: Working

 ## MULTIPLEX

 A 1- or 2-in, 4-out multiplexer with a variety of modes.
 Meant to allow you to select various outputs with a simple switch or multiplexed input.